-Second-year students, in consultation with their thesis mentors, will decide on the composition of their dissertation committees (consistent with Rackham requirements).
-The student will submit the dissertation committee membership form within three months after advancement to candidacy, usually by the end of November of the second year.
+Second-year students, in consultation with their thesis mentors, will decide on the composition of their dissertation committees.
+Committees consist of at least three MCDB faculty members (including the student's mentor/s), plus at least one cognate member (faculty member at UM, but not in MCDB).
+The student will submit the dissertation committee membership form within three months after advancement to candidacy, usually by the end of November of their second year.